oauth-wg/oauth-v2-1/oauth-2.1.md

 --------------

 The token endpoint is used by the client to obtain an access token by presenting its authorization grant or refresh token.
-The token endpoint is used with every authorization grant except for the implicit grant type (since an access token is issued directly).

 The means through which the client obtains the location of the token endpoint are beyond the scope of this specification, but the location